-9 Teradata Tuning Tips to Increase Performance by 50%
+9 Teradata Tuning Tips for exceptional performance

 What are the Goals of SQL Tuning?

 The goal of Teradata SQL tuning is to cut resource usage.
 Two measures we have to attend:

 These are absolute values.
 They are not influenced by any concurrent system activity and stay stable for a particular execution plan.

 Don't use execution times as your optimization target.
 Many irrelevant factors will affect run times:

 Session blocking, workload delays, heavy concurrent workload, etc.